 3.2 Data category

 [Definition: ITS defines data category as an abstract concept for a particular type of information for internationalization and localization of XML schemas and documents.]
-The concept of a data category is independent of its implementation in an XML and HTML environment (e.g. using an element or attribute).
+The concept of a data category is independent of its implementation in an XML and HTML environment (e.g., using an element or attribute).

 For each data category, ITS distinguishes between the following: